MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **TelemetryPermissionLevel** - Value indicating what level of diagnostic data the user has opted into.
 Allows us to understand what level of diagnostic data to expect from a session.

-## Data fields that are common for all OneNote events
+## Data fields that are common for OneNote events

 The following data fields are common for all events for OneNote on Mac, iOS, and Android.